 (A) Controlled Substances

-In the event that the test is positive, the employee will be notified by the District and advised that the employee has 72 hours to request that the MRO send his or her secondary specimen to a second laboratory for analysis.
+In the event that the test is positive, the employee will be notified by the district and advised that the employee has 72 hours to request that the MRO send his or her secondary specimen to a second laboratory for analysis.
 Pending the outcome of this additional analysis, the employee will continue being considered physically unqualified to work.

 Before an employee's test result will be confirmed positive for controlled substances, the employee will be given the opportunity to speak with the MRO and demonstrate that there was a legitimate medical reason for the positive test result.
 If the MRO determines that the reason is legitimate, the test results will be reported as negative.
 If it is determined that the reason is not legitimate, the test results will be reported as "confirmed positive".

 (B) Alcohol